matrey/acme-tiny-auto/README.md

 It will ask you to create a `config.sh` file, and offers the following template:
 ```
+# Provider: either "letsencrypt" or "buypass".
+For buypass you must provide an email address.
+ACMEPROVIDER=buypass
+ACMECONTACTEMAIL=nobody@example.com

 # This should be the webroot for challenges.
 If you don't rewrite URLs it should contain /.well-known/acme-challenge/ (and these folders should exist)
 WELLKNOWNROOT=/acme/shared/.well-known/acme-challenge/